Finnish Institute in the UK and Ireland

-About
+UK/Ireland

 The Finnish Institute in the UK and Ireland is an expert on Finnish culture and society.
 The institute supports the internationalisation of Finnish contemporary art and helps artists, researchers and social and cultural actors to create international networks.
-It also builds partnerships between Irish, British and Finnish actors and organisations.
+It builds partnerships between Irish, British and Finnish actors and organisations.
 The Institute encourages interdisciplinary and transnational collaboration by creating networks and building new partnerships.

 History

 The Finnish Institute in London was founded in 1991.
-In January 2021, the Institute changed its name to Finnish Institute in the UK and Ireland.
+In January 2021, the foundation changed its name to the Finnish Institute in the UK and Ireland.